 We expect to have a safe, respectful and engaged learning environment, with children developing their learning skills and enjoying their learning.

-Our writing is inspired by some fantastic texts such as Beegu, Traction Man and Anna Hibiscus.
-These texts also link to our Enquiry lessons.
+Our writing is inspired by some fantastic texts such as Tin Forest, Traction Man and Pattan’s Pumpkin.
+These texts also link to our enquiry lessons.
 The children will develop their creative writing skills and grammar over the year.
 We encourage the children to take pride in their learning and there will be a big focus on handwriting this year.
 Please continue to practise weekly spellings throughout the year and test your child regularly.
-Class spelling tests will be on Monday.

 We encourage parents to read at home daily.
 They should read for at least 15 minutes in the evening.
 It really helps to develop children's learning if they are asked lots of questions about what they have just read.
 Please remember that this can be any book at all as we encourage children to develop a love of reading.